 - Use a buttered plate to help you flip the cake to brown both sides.

-I topped my cake with crumbled Cotija cheese, chili powder, a squirt of fresh lime, cilantro, and chipotle mayo (put it in a piping bag if you want it to look extra soigné).
+I topped my cake with crumbled Cotija cheese, chile powder, a squirt of fresh lime, cilantro, and chipotle mayo (put it in a piping bag if you want it to look extra soigné).
 It was just what we needed to fill up and relax after a long day of trying not to drop cameras.